-In addition, the Foundation leases office equipment under an operating lease, which extended through February 2021.
-The lease required fixed monthly payments throughout the term of the lease.
+In addition, the Foundation leases office equipment under an operating lease, which commenced in March 2021 and expires February 2025.
+The lease requires fixed monthly payments throughout the term of the lease.

 Future minimum lease payments under all operating leases are as follows for the years ending March 31: